-HISTORY

-(Associate in Arts for Transfer)
+HISTORY (Associate in Arts for Transfer)

-Demonstrate a breadth and depth of historical knowledge including but not limited to analysis of historical evidence to evaluate the causes and effects of key turning points in the human experience.

-2. Examine the experiences of various people throughout time and space and their significance to global development.

-3. Demonstrate an understanding of the ways in which modern day people are profoundly impacted by historical events and how an appreciation of the past should inform how we approach contemporary issues.
+- 1. Demonstrate a breadth and depth of historical knowledge including but not limited to analysis of historical evidence to evaluate the causes and effects of key turning points in the human experience. - 2.
+Examine the experiences of various people throughout time and space and their significance to global development. - 3.
+Demonstrate an understanding of the ways in which modern day people are profoundly impacted by historical events and how an appreciation of the past should inform how we approach contemporary issues.

-Required Courses (6 units) HIST 17A United States History
+Required Courses Required Courses (6 units)

-List A: Must complete 6 units from one of the following: His- tory of Western Civilization 4A and 4B or World Civilizations 5A and 5B Course Blow Units: (6 Required):
+HIST 17A United States History HIST 17B United States History List A: Must complete 6 units from one of the following: History of Western Civilization 4A and 4B or World Civilizations 5A and 5B

-HIST 4A Western Civilization or

-HIST 5A World Civilizations3

-HIST 4B Western Civilization or

-HIST 5B World Civilizations
+Course Block Units: (6 Required):

+HIST 4A Western Civilization or ..
+HIST 5A World Civilizations HIST 4B Western Civilization or ...
+HIST 5B World Civilizations course from the following: HIST 7 Indians of North America HIST 14 Asian-American History .
+HIST 15 Mexican-American History HIST 16A African-American History to 1865 ...
+HIST 16B African-American History HIST 29 Women in American History...

 List B: Must complete 3 semester units from Group 1 and 3 semester units from Group 2

-Group 1: Select HIST 5A World Civilizations or HIST 5B World Civilizations if not already used in List A or select one course from the following:
+Group 1: Select HIST 5A World Civilizations or HIST 5B World Civilizations if not already used in List A or select one

-HIST 7 Indians of North America

-HIST 14 Asian-American History

-HIST 15 Mexican-American History

-HIST 16A African-American History to 1865

-Group 2: Select any course from List A if not already used l or select one course from the following: ANTHRO 2 Cultural Anthropology 3 ECON 1A Elementary Economics-Macro ECON 1B Elementary Economics-Micro 3 HUMAN 10 Introduction To Western Humanities 3 HUMAN 11 Art, Literature and Music in Humanities 3 POLSC 1 Introduction to American Government 3 POLSC 2 Comparative Politics 3 SOCIL 1 Introduction to Sociology 3 SOCIL 5 Sociology of Race and Ethnicity 3 HUMAN 31 Asian-American Humanities & Cultures or ASIAN 31 Asian-American Humanities and Cultures 3 Total units required for degree major .
-18 Students earning an AA-T/AS-T degree must complete 60 semester uni coursework eligible for transfer to the CSU including the CSU GE-B or IG FTC
+select one course from the following:

+ANTHR 2 Cultural Anthropology 3

+ECON 1A Elementary Economics-Macro 3

+ECON 1B Elementary Economics-Micro 3

+HUMAN 10 Introduction To Western Humanities 3

+HUMAN 11 Art, Literature and Music in Humanities 3

+POLSC 1 Introduction to American Government 3

+POLSC 2 Comparative Politics 3

+SOCIL 1 Introduction to Sociology 3

+SOCIL 5 Sociology of Race and Ethnicity 3

+HUMAN 31 Asian-American Humanities & Cultures or 3

+ASIAN 31 Asian-American Humanities and Cultures 3

+Total units required for degree major 18